Delays to final next-generation console hardware are causing delays to Call of Duty: Ghosts development, says Infinity Ward.

 “Obviously we are in crazy early development and we will have to see how the consoles play out,” said Executive Producer Mark Rubin.
-“We have made some cool improvements on AI.
-Most of it has to do with some of the cinematic values.”

 These environmental changes could include player driven events as well as to the team’s newest member, Riley the dog.

 “They might behave differently to the dog.
 Or behave a little differently compared to the events that are happening in the level.
 They take some of the environment cues and pay attention to them.
 A lot of times they just kind of ignore the environment.”